chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``tracer diffusivity model`` specifies the model used to calculate the tracer diffusivity.
 At the moment, only a constant tracer diffusivity is supported.

 * The ``tracer diffusivity`` parameter is the diffusivity coefficient of the tracer in units of :math:`\text{Length}^{2} \cdot \text{Time}^{-1}` .
 In SI this is :math:`\text{m}^{2} \cdot \text{s}^{-1}` .

+* The ``number of solids`` parameter controls the number of solid regions.
+Solid regions are currently only implemented for `conjugate heat transfer`_.

 .. note::
   The default values for all physical properties models in Lethe is ``constant``.
 Consequently, it is not necessary (and not recommended) to specify the physical property model unless this model is not constant.
 This generates parameter files that are easier to read.